Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Repeat steps 4 and 5 to assign default permissions for additional object types for the current user or group.

-7. Repeat steps 3 through 5 for any additional users or groups, and then click OK when you have finished.
+7. Repeat steps 3 through 5 for any additional users or groups, and then click OK to save.

-Notes: Default permissions can be assigned only by an administrator account (a member of the Admins group in the workgroup in which the database that contains the object was created) or by the owner of the database.
-Some permissions automatically imply the selection of others.
-For example, the Modify Data permission for a table automatically implies the Read Data and Read Design permissions because you need these to modify the data in a table.
-Modify Design and Read Data imply Read Design.
-For macros, Read Design implies Open/Run.
+Default permissions can be assigned only by an administrator account (a member of the Admins group in the workgroup where the database was created) or by the database owner.
+Some permissions automatically include others.
+For example, the Modify Data permission for a table also grants Read Data and Read Design, since these are required to modify data.
+Similarly, Modify Design and Read Data both imply Read Design.
+For macros, Read Design also implies Open/Run.

 MS-ACCESS Security Links.